davejacobs/mint/README.md

     Style.new 'normal'
     Style.new :normal
     Style.new '~/Sites/Common Styles/normal.css', :destination => 'styles'
-    Style.new '~/Sites/Commons Styles/normal.css'
+    Style.new '~/Sites/Commons Styles/normal.css', :copy_style => true
     Style.new 'Common Styles/normal.css'

+    Document.new content, :style => Style.new(:normal)

-> Note: A style's destination is specified as :destination when passed directly to the file or as :style_destination when passed to a document or project
+> Note: A style's destination is specified as `:destination` when passed directly to the file or as `:style_destination` when passed to a document or project

 If block-style initiation is your thing: